Alameda Aero Club

 B. Scheduling, Flight and Operating Rules

-2. A member may make up to five (5) advance reservations.
+3. A member may make up to five (5) advance reservations.
 Back-up reservations are allowed, and will be honored in the order in which they were placed.
 Failure to appear one-half hour after the reserved time will result in the cancellation of the reservation.
-Members who cancel a reservation on short notice (e.g., for weather or other circumstances) are expected to notify other Club members (through ‘My Club’ at AircraftClubs.com) that the A/C is available.
+Members who cancel a reservation on short notice (e.g., for weather or other circumstances) are expected to notify other Club members (using the functionality of FlightCircle.com) that the A/C is available.

-10. The Cessnas must be refueled if the total flight time since last refueling exceeds two (2) hours tachometer time.
+11. The Cessnas must be refueled if the total flight time since last refueling exceeds two (2.0) hours tachometer time.
 Refueling at other airports is encouraged when the price is significantly less than at Oakland.
-Should the member elect not to refuel when the tach exceeds two (2) hours since last refuel, the member must add two tenths (0.2) of an hour to the flight slip, and use that figure as the next member’s starting tach.
-Note: The Pipers must be filled to the tabs after each flight.
+Should the member elect not to refuel when the tach exceeds two (2.0) hours since last refuel, the member must add two tenths (0.2) of an hour to the flight slip, and use that figure as the next member’s starting tach.
+The Pipers should be returned with filled approximately to the tabs after each flight.
+If a Piper has been flown more then one (1.0) tach hour since filled to the tabs, the member must add two tenths (0.2) of an hour to the flight slip, and use that figure as the next member’s starting tach.

 A.2.
 Contact the Membership Officer to change your status from Active to Inactive, or vice versa.